-The SM gauge symmetry is extended with an additional $U(1)_X$ symmetry and in addition to the conventional content of the two Higgs doublet model (which extends the SM by an extra SU(2)$_L$ Higgs doublet), we have an extra singlet scalar which is charged under the new $U(1)_X$ symmetry.
+The SM gauge symmetry is extended with an additional $U(1)_X$ symmetry.
+In addition to the conventional content of the two-Higgs doublet model (which extends the SM by an extra SU(2)$_L$ Higgs doublet), we have an extra singlet scalar which is charged under the new $U(1)_X$ symmetry.
 Note that the new gauge symmetry represents a dark sector, and the gauge boson, which arises from gauging the symmetry, acts as the dark matter candidate in the model.
 The model Lagrangian can be written as

-where the first term corresponds to the scalar sector of the model, the second term to the dark sector, the third term corresponds to the Yukawa sector, and the last term to the gauge sector of the SM.
-We describe each term in detail in the following.
+where the first term corresponds to the scalar sector of the model, the second term corresponds to the dark sector, the third term corresponds to the Yukawa sector, and the last term to the gauge sector of the SM.
+We describe each term in detail below.